Doors.NET - Quick Start Guide

 1.0 Introduction

-Following software installation, licensing and gateway setup, this guide will walk you through setting up and adding a new controller ready for use and further configuration.
+Following software installation, licensing and gateway setup, the document guides you to the appropriate knowledge base documents that explain how to add a new controller ready for use and further configuration.

 It then explains some basic administrative features and functions; such as adding/enrolling new cards, setting up time schedules and access groups and backing up the database.